FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

    - dashboard 2.0
 ---

-In this comprehensive guide, we will explore different layouts, and navigation styles.
+In this comprehensive guide, we will explore different layouts and sidebar styles in Dashboard 2.0.
 Additionally, we will cover how you can style the dashboard 2.0 element effortlessly.

 <!--more-->

-If you are new to Dashboard 2.0, refer to [Getting started with Node-RED Dashboard 2.0](https://flowfuse.com/blog/2024/03/dashboard-getting-started/) and make sure you have installed it.
+If you are new to Dashboard 2.0, refer to [Getting started with Node-RED Dashboard 2.0](/blog/2024/03/dashboard-getting-started/) and make sure you have installed it.

 ## Understanding Dashboard 2.0 layouts.